Combining DDD, CQRS, and Clean Architecture in Go

 noun == entity

-Is it a valid approach to discover entities?
+Is this a valid approach for discovering entities?
 Well, not really.

-DDD provides tools that help us to model complex domains without guessing (Strategic DDD Patterns, Aggregates).
-We don’t want to guess how our aggregates look like – we want to have tools to discover them.
-Event Storming technique is extremely useful here… but it’s a topic for an entire separate article.
+DDD provides tools that help us model complex domains without guessing (Strategic DDD Patterns, Aggregates).
+We don’t want to guess what our aggregates look like – we want tools to discover them.
+The Event Storming technique is extremely useful here… but that’s a topic for an entire separate article.

-The topic is complex enough to have a couple articles about that.
-And this is what we will do shortly. 😉
+The topic is complex enough to deserve a couple of articles.
+And that’s what we will do shortly. 😉

-Does it mean that you should not use these techniques without Strategic DDD Patterns?
+Does this mean you shouldn’t use these techniques without Strategic DDD Patterns?
 Of course not!
 The current approach can be good enough for simpler projects.
 Unfortunately (or fortunately 😉), not all projects are simple.

 package training